 It’s not only the surgical procedure but the anesthesia as well that can exacerbate inflammation in the body, Dr. Hines notes.

 “COVID-19 is an emerging disease and we are still learning about its acute and chronic repercussions.
 We initially thought it was a respiratory disease, but now we have learned about blood clots and a complex inflammatory process,” Dr. Hines adds.
-“Six months from now, we may have different guidelines as the data is evolving.”
+“Six months from now, we may have different guidelines as more information becomes available.”